 There are three main reasons why people choose to have their homes wired.
 While sheer convenience is a big factor, reliability, speed, and security play a role as well.
 Security is one of the most sought-after features because it makes wired networks work so much better.

-Having your home wired is by far one of the smartest decisions you can make when it comes to bettering your investment in your home.
+Having your home wired for data is electronics is by far one of the smartest decisions you can make when it comes to bettering your investment in your home.